michaelshiloh/robotaPsyche/weeklySchedule.md

 		explaining what it does and how it does it.
 Usually such a block should be a separate function (but not always).

+##### todays-assignment

+#### Reading Assignment Due February 28

 ##### Future Discussion Leaders
-- March 7: No reading so we can work on midterm projects
-- March 23: Phillip Ben
+- March 28: Phillip Ben
-- March 28: Sarah Yiyang
+- April 4: Sarah Yiyang
-- April 4:  Adina Abdul
+- April 11:  Adina Abdul
-- April 11: Brian Chinonyerem
+- April 18: Brian Chinonyerem
-- April 18: Badr Jiayi
+- April 25: Badr Jiayi

 ##### Future Presentation dates